MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 # Preparing XCUITest Tests for Upload with App Center Extensions Framework

 > [!WARNING]
 > This framework has been *deprecated* & is *no longer required* for running XCUITest tests in App Center.
 It won't be updated to be compatible with versions of Xcode > 10.0.
-If you are just starting with XCUITest, don't link this framework.
+If you're just starting with XCUITest, don't link this framework.

-If you are already running XCUITest in App Center using the AppCenterXCUITestExtensions.framework, you need to migrate your tests to use Apple's `XCTContext runActivityNamed:block` API.
+If you're already running XCUITest in App Center using the AppCenterXCUITestExtensions.framework, you need to migrate your tests to use Apple's `XCTContext runActivityNamed:block` API.

 For additional information and examples, see the [App Center XCUITest documentation](~/test-cloud/frameworks/xcuitest/index.md).